Pebble Games and Linear Equations: Relaxations in the style of Sherali--Adams

-(The equations of the form \eqref{eq:be2} are actually subsumed by those of the form \eqref{eq:be1} with $J=\emptyset$.)
-It is an easy exercise to prove that such systems of linear boolean equations can be solved in polynomial time. \eR
+Those of type~\eqref{eq:be2} are actually subsumed by those of type~\eqref{eq:be1} with $J=\emptyset$.
+It is an easy exercise to prove that such systems of linear boolean equations can be solved in polynomial time.